 Create a Span and Define Span Attributes

 The span is a single execution of an operation.
 It is identified by a set of attributes, which are sometimes referred to as span tags.
-Application owners are free to choose the attributes which can capture required information for the spans.
+Application owners are free to choose the attributes that can capture the required information for the spans.
 There is no limit to the number of span attributes per span.

 In this example, we are defining two-span attributes for our sample applications.